New standard tuning: History

 New standard tuning (NST) was invented by guitarist Robert Fripp of the band King Crimson in September 1983.

 "I was in the Apple Health Spa on Bleecker and Thompson [in New York City] back in September 1983, in the sauna at half past 10 in the morning, almost asleep, and the tuning flew over my head.
 At the time I couldn't understand what it was for.
 I was asked to give a guitar seminar at Claymont Court in December 1984, to raise funds for the running of the estate and the children's school.
 There was a click and I realized the tuning was for the guitar class."

-Fripp began using the tuning in 1985 before beginning his Guitar Craft seminars, which have taught the tuning to three thousand guitarists.
+Fripp began using the tuning in 1985 before beginning his Guitar Craft seminars.